When to plant Comfrey in Greene County, GA

 Greene County, Georgia is in USDA Hardiness Zone 8b.
 The average last spring frost is April 8 and first fall frost is October 31.

-Greene County County sits in USDA Zone 8b.
+Greene County sits in USDA Zone 8b.
 Comfrey grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Comfrey grow in Greene County County's climate?
+Can Comfrey grow in Greene County's climate?

 Your Greene County Garden Planner — Free